crschnick/remix/README.md

     // Throws an exception, since the returned view is unmodifiable databaseContent.clear();

-A Remixer class therefore allows you to add custom behaviour to record components only when needed.
+Remix therefore allows you to add custom behaviour to record components only when needed.

 ## Mutable components

-While records are only designed to be shallowly immutable value stores.
-This allows Remix to provide Mutable wrappers that enable you to modify record components that would otherwise completely be immutable without violating the basic concepts of records.
+Remix also provides mutable wrappers that enable you to modify record components that would otherwise completely be immutable without violating the basic concepts of records.
-For example, we can modify the Car record to make the price and availability mutable:
+For example, we can modify the Car record to make the price and availability mutable and add input validation:

+    @Remix
-    record Car(String manufacturer, String model, MutableInt price, MutableBoolean available) {}
+    public record Car(Wrapped<String> manufacturer, Wrapped<String> model, MutableInt price, MutableBoolean available) {
+        private static void createRemix(RecordRemix<Car> r) {
+            r.assign(o -> o
+                    .notNull(o.all())
+                    .check(Car::price, p -> p > 0)
+            );
+        }
+    }

 We can then modify car instances as follows: